The benchmark for the premium executive class – monster M5 imperious

 UK buyers have the choice of SE or M Sport trim levels, while the M5 sits as its own model at the top of the tree.
 Satellite-navigation is fitted as standard on all 5 Series – as it is on every BMW.

 Buyers can also specify an optional head-up display that’s 70% larger than before; and the optional Driving Assistant Plus, a new suite of electronic aids that represent a stepping stone towards self-driving cars – indeed, new 5 Series can safely change lanes on the motorway without the driver touching the steering wheel.

-This is really just the tip of the iceberg in terms of tech, though, as a huge amount can be added from the extensive options list.
+This is just the tip of the iceberg in terms of tech, though, as a huge amount can be added from the extensive options list.

 The best BMW 5 Series to buy

 Fuel economy-minded buyers will be particularly interested in the 520d EfficientDynamics when it arrives, as it emits as little as 102g/km CO2 – equivalent to an official fuel consumption figure of 72.4mpg; and the 530e iPeformance plug-in hybrid – this claims 44g/km and 148.7mpg, but at considerable additional cost (to both your wallet and your suspension of disbelief).

 The 540i is likely to be of least interest to UK buyers, owing to its comparative profligacy.
-We do not get the M550i xDrive high-performance model offered on the Continent as BMW is not building it in right-hand drive; a fully-blown M5 with supercar-rivalling pace will be coming our way in the not too distant future, however.
+We do not get the M550i xDrive high-performance model offered on the Continent as BMW is not building it in right-hand drive.

 Whichever 5 Series you choose, you’ll be getting a car that is right at the top of its class.